erikeldridge/erikeldridge.github.com/_posts/2017-12-02-why-we-make-things-and-why-it-matters-by-peter-korn.markdown

 54

 * "the intrinsic pleasure of creative work derived from a mental phenomenon he calls flow"
-* ‎9 elements of flow
+* 9 elements of flow
-* ‎autotelic --> an act worth doing for its own sake
+* autotelic --> an act worth doing for its own sake

 55